lanxin11/openapi-to-postman/README.md

 # Overview

-This repository helps you to convert an OpenAPI 3.0 spec, such as the Quickstart API spec (swaggerv2API.yaml), to a file format that is easier to be imported into Postman.

-Also, the code samples are also imported with much less manual tweaking work.
+This repository helps you to convert an OpenAPI 3.0 spec, such as the Quickstart API spec ([swaggerv2API.yaml](https://www.zuora.com/developer/yaml/swaggerv2API.yaml)), to a file format that is much easier to be imported into Postman.
+Also, the code samples are also imported with less manual tweaking work.